 Renee starred in the faith based films, Beyond The Farthest Star, from Pathlight Entertainment, and the highly acclaimed, A Question Of Faith, from Silver Lining Entertainment, which screened before Congress.

-Some of her favorite stage roles are ‘Ms. Brill’ (Mary Poppins), ‘Lady Macbeth’ (Macbeth) and the role of the ‘Nurse’ with the Southern Shakespeare Company’s production of Romeo and Juliet, at the Cascades Amphitheater in Tallahassee, Florida, along side of her son, Miles, who performed as ‘Romeo’.
+Some of her favorite stage roles are ‘Ms. Brill’ (Mary Poppins) and ‘Lily St Regis’ (Annie) with ENCORE performing with her family; ‘Lady Macbeth’ (Macbeth) with Shakespeare by the Sea with Patrick Vest, and as ‘Lady Macbeth’ (Macbeth) with House of Bards Theatre Company with Jed Sura; the role of the ‘Nurse’ with the Southern Shakespeare Company’s production of Romeo and Juliet, at the Cascades Amphitheater in Tallahassee, Florida, along side of her son, Miles, who performed as ‘Romeo’.